numpy/numpy/doc/source/reference/arrays.nditer.rst

 makes it very easy to support this mechanism.

 We'll show how this works by creating a function `square` which squares its input.
-Let's start with a minimal function definition without 'out' parameter support.
+Let's start with a minimal function definition excluding 'out' parameter support.

 .. admonition:: Example